Mon-Fri: 8:00AM - 4:30PM

 Silica Dust

-A common construction site dust is silica, a naturally occurring mineral that is often found in granite, sand, and sandstone.
+A common construction site dust is silica, a naturally occurring mineral often found in granite, sand, and sandstone.
 On a construction site, you can find it in mortar and concrete.
 As the concrete and other materials are being drilled into, ground up, or simply cut, silica breaks down into a fine dust called respirable crystalline silica, or RCS.

 Wood Dust